 Cambria is an unincorporated community located on the North Coast of San Luis Obispo County, California with a population of approximately 6,000.
 The population grew rapidly from 2,100 in 1970 to over 5,900 in 1990.
 Since that time, the population reached a peak of 6,400 in 2000 and has declined slightly since then.
 The primary determinant over the last two decades of population stability is the town's limited resources - most notably potable water and wastewater treatment.
-The Cambria Community Services District (CCSD)1 provides Cambria with water, wastewater treatment and fire protection.
+The Cambria Community Services District (CCSD) provides Cambria with water, wastewater treatment and fire protection.
 As a result of chronic water shortages, the CCSD has imposed a moratorium on most new water meter connections since 2001.

-California's coastline is a uniquely valuable resource that, under the Coastal Act, is to be protected for and accessible by the citizens of the state.
+California's coastline is a uniquely valuable resource that, by the Coastal Act, is to be protected for and accessible by the citizens of the state.
 For this reason, coastal development is a particularly sensitive issue.
 Achieving a balance between growth and no growth is a community value that has dominated Cambria's local politics for decades.
-Furthermore, reasonable coastal population growth management is an indirect goal of the Coastal Act which seeks to balance protection of natural and scenic resources including habitats, while recognizing private property rights, coastal employment and planned and orderly development.
+Furthermore, reasonable coastal population growth management is an indirect goal of the Coastal Act which seeks to balance protection of natural and scenic resources including habitats while recognizing private property rights, coastal employment and planned and orderly development.

-In recognition of the community's limited resources, the CCSD implemented a target of 4,650 residential water connections in connection with its 2008 Water Master Plan (WMP).
-While that goal limits population growth in this small community on California's coastline, it fails to address an important issue.
-The limit leaves approximately 1,377 undeveloped parcels above and beyond the 4,650-connection target.
-The CCSD's initial Buildout Reduction Program (BRP) report, developed in 2006, addressed the goal of limiting growth by proposing means to acquire undeveloped residential property beyond the 4,650-target and retire it permanently from future development.
+In recognition of the community's limited resources, the CCSD implemented a cap of 4,650 residential water connections when it adopted its Water Master Plan (WMP) in 2008.
+While that cap limits population growth in this small community on California's coastline, it fails to address an important issue.
+The limit leaves approximately 1,377 undeveloped parcels that may never receive services within Cambria's urban boundaries.
+The CCSD's initial Buildout Reduction Program (BRP) report, developed in 2006, addressed the goal of limiting growth by proposing means to acquire undeveloped residential property beyond the 4,650-cap and retire it permanently from future development.

-The BRP provides opportunity to stakeholders in Cambria's present and future to preserve the community's small-town culture and preserve open space.
-Among other things, preserving the 1,377 undeveloped parcels from development will protect rare pine forest, provide open space between developed properties, and maintain important view-sheds.
-In addition, by providing an opportunity for property owners to sell undeveloped parcels the BRP substantially reduces the risk of litigation by such property owners related to the issue of water connections and building permits in the future.
+The BRP also provides opportunity to stakeholders in Cambria's present and future to preserve the community's small-town culture and preserve open space.
+Among other things, preserving these 1,377 undeveloped parcels will protect rare pine forest, provide open space between developed properties, and maintain important view-sheds.
+In addition, by providing an opportunity to property owners to sell undeveloped parcels the BRP substantially reduces the risk of litigation by such property owners to compel water connections and building permits in the future.

-The following report is the result of the efforts of a Buildout Reduction Program Citizens' Committee ("Committee") that the CCSD formed in April 2016.
-The Committee's task was to review and revise the initial 2006 BRP.
-Pursuant to its task, the Committee reviewed and updated the baseline data underlying the assumptions in the report, estimated the cost of the BRP, and investigated various means to fund the program.
+The following report is the result of the efforts of a Citizens' Committee that the CCSD formed in April 2016.
+The committee's task was to review and revise the initial 2006 BRP.
+Pursuant to its task, the committee reviewed and updated the baseline data underlying the assumptions in the report, estimated the cost of the BRP, and investigated various means to fund the program.
 The report is based on current economic and monetary values and does not consider future inflation or deflation.
 Further, the report contains information of possible tax consequences relating to some transactions generally.
-This tax information is not intended as tax advice for specific transactions or activities.
+This tax information is not intended as tax advice for specific transactions or activities and individuals.
+Individuals or entities wishing to determine the tax consequences of any specific transactions or activities should consult a tax professional.

-1 For convenience, Appendices III and IV contain, respectively, a list of acronyms and definition of terms used in this report.
+&lt;sup>1 For convenience, Appendices III and VI contain, respectively, a list of acronyms and definition of terms used in this report.